Tikman420/DialogueSystem/README.md

-If you found this tool randomly just wait like a month since this is not ready jet

 I originally made this tool for unity but I wanted to move to a custom engine + I wanted to try ImGui out. right now it is ***only*** displaying the dialogue located at Game/Test.txt